 i) Point source discharges: nitrification is required for all treatment plants serving more than 50 p.e; with phosphate removal necessary for plants with more than 500 p.e. and nitrate removal obligatory for greater than 5,000 p.e.
 Such treatment levels go beyond the requirements of the Urban Waste Water Directive, but the cost-benefit ratio is considered to be good.
 Effluents can even be discharged to small receiving rivers - without major quality problems in most cases - as the oxygen demand and danger of ammonia toxicity are significantly reduced.
 Efficient conventional biological treatment also effectively reduces pathogens (by 3 orders of magnitude) as well as other potentially dangerous substances.
-The estimates from June 2005 for point source emissions into the river network towards the Black Sea within Austria are 13.3 kt/a for reactive nitrogen, and 1.24 kt/a for phosphorus.
+The estimates from 2019 for point source emissions into the river network towards the Black Sea within Austria are 10.4 kt/a for reactive nitrogen, and 0.9 kt/a for phosphorus.

-ii) Diffuse discharges: Here the situation is less favourable.
-Past data for reactive nitrogen show elevated, although declining, concentrations in some groundwater bodies.
+ii) Diffuse discharges: Past data for reactive nitrogen show elevated, although declining, concentrations in some groundwater bodies.
 Such concentrations are increased where agricultural activities take place above groundwater bodies with a limited recharge rate and are caused by limited dilution; such water bodies exist predominantly in the northeast and east, with some other areas also affected.
 These areas contribute to the relative total flux of reactive nitrogen from Austria to the Black Sea.
-However, the latest findings show that fluxes - formed by low concentrations from Alpine areas with very limited agricultural activity, stemming mainly from atmospheric deposition (originally reduced nitrogen from ammonia evaporation as well as nitrous oxides) at high run-off - are even more important in terms of their relative share.
+However, fluxes from Alpine areas with agricultural activity as well as areas with fluxes originating mainly from atmospheric deposition (originally reduced nitrogen from ammonia evaporation as well as nitrous oxides), both with lower concentrations in groundwater and high exfiltration rates to surface watersare even more important in terms of their relative share.
 Due to the large run-off from Austria background fluxes are also elevated in relative terms when compared with other states.
-The estimate from June 2005 of the diffuse emissions of reactive nitrogen into the river network towards the Black Sea within Austria is 83.2 kt/a, out of which 54.8 kt/a are allocated to agricultural activities.
+The estimate from 2019 of the diffuse emissions of reactive nitrogen into the river network towards the Black Sea within Austria is 65 kt/a, out of which 59 kt/a are allocated to agricultural activities.

-With regard to phosphorus the estimate from June 2005 of the diffuse emissions into the river network towards the Black Sea within Austria is 4.72 kt/a, out of which 1.43 kt/a are allocated to agricultural activities.
-The relative size of the background flux is - in comparison to other states - due to the mountainous character of Austria also elevated.
+With regard to phosphorus the estimate from 2019 of the diffuse emissions into the river network towards the Black Sea within Austria is 5.9 kt/a, out of which 1.5 kt/a are allocated to agricultural activities.
+The relative size of the background flux is elevated too - in comparison to other states - due to the mountainous character of Austria.